 What else you need to know about the First Progress Platinum Select MasterCard® Secured Credit Card

-- Penalty fees — This card’s late payment fee? up to $39.
-And its returned payment fee? up to $28.
+- Penalty fees — This card’s late payment fee is up to $40, and its returned payment fee is up to $29.

 - Transaction fees — With this card, a cash advance will cost you 3% (minimum $10) of the amount transferred (whichever is greater), and you’ll be charged a 3% fee for foreign transactions.